Liuyih/Scientific-visualization/README.md

 ====================Run the Program=============================

-2. To open the program, you need to install Microsoft Visual Studio 2017 (free for OSU student)
+2. To open the program, you need to install Microsoft Visual Studio.

 3. ./Opengl/ is for environment setting, you do not need to change anything in this folder.

-4. To run the program, after you install the VS 2017, please go the ./learnply/ folder and open the "learnply.sln"
+4. To run the program, after you install the VS, please go the ./learnply/ folder and open the "learnply.sln"

 5. After you open the "sln" file, on the  "Solution Explorer" bar, click the source file, and check any of the cpp file,